jcmf/glulx-strings/README.md

 use `bytes[addr]` for that.

     exports.extract_zcode_strings = (bytes, cb) ->
-      if not exports.is_zcode bytes then throw new Error 'not z-code v3+' u16 = (addr) -> bytes[addr]<<8 | bytes[addr+1]
+      if not exports.is_zcode bytes then return
+      u16 = (addr) -> bytes[addr]<<8 | bytes[addr+1]
       version = bytes[0]
       abbrev_addr = u16 0x18